About Pixie Park

 In 1958 Robert Royston (architect) redesigned the play area to give it a distinctive mid-century look with a number of modernist play structures and its unique splash pad water area.

 Many more trees and buildings were donated over the following years.
 The membership grew to 150 families within the first few years, and they saw a need for a fundraiser to expand and improve Pixie Playground.
-The group of women who were using it became autonomous from the AAUW in 1958 and became Pixie Parents, Inc. The first fundraiser was called the Easter Egg Hunt, which later became the Easter Fair and is now the Spring Fair.
+The group of women who were using it became autonomous from the AAUW in 1958 and became Pixie Parents, Inc. The first fundraiser was called the Easter Egg Hunt, which later became the Easter Fair and then became the Spring Fair.
 The first egg hunts were host to 300 children and were successful at raising the monies that Pixie Parents needed to improve the Park.

 Pixie raises funds through an annual Winter Holiday Bake Sale.
 Pixie also holds a Halloween Parade, Valentine's Day Party, St. Patrick's Day Party, music classes, bubble guys and many other events, just for fun.
 Special events are for members only.

 Pixie Park Renovation